On the density of strongly minimal algebraic vector fields

 where $\mathrm{dlog}_G$ denotes the logarithmic derivative of an algebraic group $G$ (see for example \cite{Pillay-Galois} for a general account on logarithmic derivatives).
 It follows easily that if $\theta \in \mathbb{C}(A)$ then $f = \theta \circ F$ satisfies a differential equation (with coefficients from $K$) of the from

 of order $r \leq n$ which is internal to the constants and whose Galois group (over $K$) is a quotient of the abelian variety $A$.
 We refer to \cite{Umemura} for more details.}

 \begin{definition} Let $r \geq 1$.
-A {\em new autonomous meromorphic function of order $r$} is a meromorphic function $f \in \mathcal M(U)$ satisfying an autonomous algebraic differential equation of order $r$ which does {\em not} lie in the class $\mathcal C_{r-1}$. \end{definition}
+We say that a meromorphic function $f \in \mathcal M(U)$ is a {\em new meromorphic function of order $r$ in the sense of Painlevé} if it satisfies an algebraic differential equation of order $r$ defined over $\mathbb{C}(z)$ and does {\em not} lie in the class $\mathcal C_{r-1}$. \end{definition}

-To give a model-theoretic interpretation of the previous definition, fix $\U$ a monster model of the theory $\mathrm{DCF}_0$ and denote by $\Pi_{< r}$ the set of differential equations (defined over $\U$) of order $< r$.
+To give the model-theoretic interpretation of the previous definition, fix $\U$ a monster model of the theory $\mathrm{DCF}_0$ and denote by $\Pi_{< r}$ the set of differential equations (defined over $\U$) of order $< r$.
 By definition, $\Pi_{<r}$ is an $\emptyset$-invariant collection of definable sets of $\U$.

 \begin{proposition} Let $r \geq 2$ and consider a complex autonomous differential equation where the polynomial $F(X_1,\ldots, X_n) \in \mathbb{C}[X_0,\ldots, X_n]$ is irreducible.
-Assume that some generic solution of $(E)$ is {\em not} a new autonomous meromorphic function of order $r$.
+Assume that some generic solution of $(E)$ is {\em not} a new meromorphic function of order $r$ in the sense of Painlevé.
 Then the generic type of $(E)$ is $\Pi_{<r}$-analyzable. \end{proposition}

 \begin{proof} Consider $(X,v)$ a geometric model of $(E)$.
 The assumption means that there is a chain of differential fields